canonical/core-base/SECURITY.md

 Security vulnerability that apply to packages in the Jammy archives also shipped by the core22 snap.
-Any vulnerability that allows the core22 snap to interfere outside of the intended restrictions also qualifies as a security issue.
+Any vulnerability that allows the core22 snap to interfere outside of the intended restrictions also qualifies as a security issue, including vulnerabilities that allows an unprivileged user on the local system to escalate privileges or cause a denial of service etc due to the use of the contents of the core22 snap on the system.

 ## Reporting a vulnerability